datanav/docs/technical/hubspot-membercare.rst

      - "string"

-HubSpot Dealcompanyassociation to Membercare Invoices
+HubSpot Dealcompanyassociation to MemberCare Invoices
 -----------------------------------------------------
-Every HubSpot Dealcompanyassociation will be synchronized with a Membercare Invoices.
+Every HubSpot Dealcompanyassociation will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Dealcompanyassociation and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Dealcompanyassociation and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Dealcompanyassociation and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Dealcompanyassociation and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Dealcompanyassociation Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Dealcompanyassociationtype to Membercare Companycategories
+HubSpot Dealcompanyassociationtype to MemberCare Companycategories
 ------------------------------------------------------------------
-Every HubSpot Dealcompanyassociationtype will be synchronized with a Membercare Companycategories.
+Every HubSpot Dealcompanyassociationtype will be synchronized with a MemberCare Companycategories.

-Once a link between a HubSpot Dealcompanyassociationtype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Dealcompanyassociationtype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Dealcompanyassociationtype and a Membercare Companycategories:
+The following properties are synchronized between a HubSpot Dealcompanyassociationtype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - HubSpot Dealcompanyassociationtype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Dealcontactassociation to Membercare Invoices
+HubSpot Dealcontactassociation to MemberCare Invoices
 -----------------------------------------------------
-Every HubSpot Dealcontactassociation will be synchronized with a Membercare Invoices.
+Every HubSpot Dealcontactassociation will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Dealcontactassociation and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Dealcontactassociation and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Dealcontactassociation and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Dealcontactassociation and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Dealcontactassociation Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Dealcontactassociationtype to Membercare Companycategories
+HubSpot Dealcontactassociationtype to MemberCare Companycategories
 ------------------------------------------------------------------
-Every HubSpot Dealcontactassociationtype will be synchronized with a Membercare Companycategories.
+Every HubSpot Dealcontactassociationtype will be synchronized with a MemberCare Companycategories.

-Once a link between a HubSpot Dealcontactassociationtype and a Membercare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Dealcontactassociationtype and a MemberCare Companycategories is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Dealcontactassociationtype and a Membercare Companycategories:
+The following properties are synchronized between a HubSpot Dealcontactassociationtype and a MemberCare Companycategories:

 .. list-table::
    :header-rows: 1

    * - HubSpot Dealcontactassociationtype Property
-     - Membercare Companycategories Property
+     - MemberCare Companycategories Property
-     - Membercare Data Type
+     - MemberCare Data Type

-HubSpot Lineitem to Membercare Invoices
+HubSpot Lineitem to MemberCare Invoices
 ---------------------------------------
-Every HubSpot Lineitem will be synchronized with a Membercare Invoices.
+Every HubSpot Lineitem will be synchronized with a MemberCare Invoices.

-Once a link between a HubSpot Lineitem and a Membercare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a HubSpot Lineitem and a MemberCare Invoices is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a HubSpot Lineitem and a Membercare Invoices:
+The following properties are synchronized between a HubSpot Lineitem and a MemberCare Invoices:

 .. list-table::
    :header-rows: 1

    * - HubSpot Lineitem Property
-     - Membercare Invoices Property
+     - MemberCare Invoices Property
-     - Membercare Data Type
+     - MemberCare Data Type
    * - properties.description
      - invoiceItems.description
      - "string"